PUGX/PUGXBusFormBundle/docs/index.md

 ```

-Also, if your handler is throwing a `\DomainException`, such exception is caught and transformed
+Also, if your handler is throwing a `\DomainException` or an `\InvalidArgumentException`, such exceptions
-into a form error.
+are caught and transformed into a form error (and logged as well).

 ## 4. Direct use